top of page

 You do have the option of checking your student out of the game after halftime.
 Here is the procedure:

-• YOU MUST have filled out the Alternate Transportation form and turned that into Mr. Hughes at least 24 hours prior to the event.
-It is available on CHARMS and Mr. Hughes usually has some extras.
+• You MUST fill out the Alternate Transportation form and turn it in to Mr. Beavers at least 24 hours prior to the event.
+It is available under the “Get Involved” tab of the website.

-• Your student should tell the lead chaperone for their bus that they are leaving early when they load onto the bus at the school.
+• Your student should tell the lead chaperone for their bus that they are leaving early when they get on the bus at school before heading to the game or competition.

 • You (or the designated person listed on the Alternate Transportation form) must personally check out your student with the lead chaperone, meaning, you must find the chaperone so they know that you are taking the student.